 Former attorney general Frank Bellotti, whose identification with the Massachusetts Democratic Party dates back to his run for Norfolk district attorney in 1958, could not believe his friend George Regan would put his names up in lights — on a fund-raising invitation for Republican Governor Charlie Baker.

-But that’s what Regan did when he sent out the invitation to a Nov.
+But that’s what the often-zany Regan did when he sent out the invitation to a Nov.
 3 gathering at his home in Marina Bay, Quincy.